Currently enrolled Trillium family? Please fill out and return TCS returning student form 2017.

 Do you have grades?

 Trillium relies upon a balanced set of assessment tools.
 Along with the Oregon state-mandated tests, these may include individual Education Team assessments, academic descriptors, student-led conferences, and student work portfolios.
 They may also include performance projects, community service logs and project evaluations, and exhibitions.
 By using a variety of assessment tools, we increase the likelihood of gathering accurate information.
-We also use narratives as an alternative to letter or number grades.
+We also use narratives as an alternative to letter or number grades in K-5th grades.
+Trillium gives a PPS diploma, following PPS credit requirements for graduation.

 What are the classes like?